microbecode/zk-authorize/README.md

-# Minimial Zk authorize in the zkVM
+# Minimal Zk authorize in a zkVM

 ## About ZK authorize